LeonisX/space-trader/README.md

 * v Register Girl end type
 * v Process game ending with Girl
 * v Game ending with Princess
-* Strange bug (after game loading) - Scorpion - on screen hull == 0, but I see 100%.
-And can't decrease, only disable.
-* Load images for Scorpion

 ### Jarek